tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-01-Ins_Welcome.md

 ### 1. Instructor Do: Welcome Class (5 min)

-In this section, you teach students what exactly algorithmic trading is and explain why it's useful for FinTech professionals.
+In this section, students are introduced to algorithmic trading is and explain why it's useful for FinTech professionals.
+This section is a key opportunity to build excitement about creating a process to automate trades, evaluate risk, and make participating in the market as easy as running a program.

 Welcome students to the first day of algorithmic trading and explain the following:

+* Introduce students to algorithmic trading first by explaining how cumbersome it can be to manually make trades.
+Explain that a typical day for traders involves:

+  * Tracking the transactional history of many stocks

+  * Identify the best opportunity to buy, sell, and hold

+  * Maintain knowledge about the highs and lows for each individual stock, as well as their overall portfolio value and profit/loss

+  * Keeping emotions in check

+* Also explain that human emotions play a key role in the success or failure of a trade/trader.
+Because the market is constantly changing with varying degrees of volatility, it's easy for humans to get emotional when trading.
+The trades that traders make have the ability to drastically impact their own profitability and livelihood.
+Furthermore, because traders are dealing with other people's money, such as retirement funds, every decision has the ability to disrupt the economical foundation of countless lives.

+* The sheer number of moving parts and details that need to be considered can make it difficult for the human mind to consistently make performant trades.
+This is where **algorthmic trading** comes in.

-* Algorithmic trading is the concept of utilizing machine-learning to automate the process of buying and selling assets; models incorporating mathematic models are used to predict future stock returns and perform an action based on specific criteria, such as the ratio of risk to reward for the given scenario.
+* Algorithmic trading is the concept of utilizing machine-learning to automate the process of buying and selling assets.
+Machine learning algorithms can make predictions about ROI, risk, and analyze transactions much faster than a human brain.
+Because computers run off of logic rather than emotions, traders don't have to worry about their emotions getting in the way.

-* Signals are created when specific criteria match up according to the machine learning model.
-Often, there are multiple signals that appear during trading activity, and therefore an algorithmic trading model should rank the multiple signals by potential alpha generation and choose the best one for the right scenario.

-* Backtesting is the process of applying algorithmic trading models to historical trading data, making it possible to test the accuracy of the model (at least on data that has already happened).

-* Using algorithmic trading models in conjunction with portfolio management allows for automatic re-balancing of assets (capital) within the portfolio, thereby aiding in portfolio optimization; algorithmic trading models automatically buy and sell assets within the portfolio according to the optimal weights for each asset calculated by the model.
+* Using algorithmic trading models in conjunction with portfolio management also allows for automatic re-balancing of assets (capital) within the portfolio, thereby aiding in portfolio optimization.
+Algorithmic trading models automatically buy and sell assets within the portfolio according to the optimal weights for each asset calculated by the model.

+* Summarize to students that all **algorithmic trading** involves is the prediction of future stock returns and execution of specific trading actions based on specific criteria, such as the ratio of risk to reward for the given scenario.
+In this regard, all a human has to do is click a button to execute the algorithm.
+The key difference between human traders and algorithmic trading is that computers can make decisions and predictions much more efficiently and effectively than humans, and they can do so without human emotions getting in the way.

 Answer any questions before moving on.